tabete-community/kotatsu/README.md

 ## Why Tabete exists

-We're a circle of hands-on consultants who know that sharing time together will make us better at our craft.
+We're a circle of software development consultants who know that sharing time together will hone our craft.
-Having done regular check-ups with other consultants for many years, we've noticed a couple of things:
+Having met regularly to talk shop for many years, we've noticed a couple of things:

 ### Osmosis is real

-Simply being around a group of peers lets ideas, perspectives and knowledge cross-pollinate.
-The conversations in our meetings or when one shows something they've done for their client aren't just theoretical; they spark inspiration and encourage us to explore how to implement those ideas in our own clients' environments.
+Simply being around peers lets ideas, perspectives and knowledge cross-pollinate.
+The conversations and showcases in our meetings aren't just theoretical; they spark inspiration and encourage us to explore implementing fresh ideas in our own clients' environments.

 ### A tether prevents tunnel vision